tonytvo/blog-generator/content/blog/radical-candor-summary/index.md

 others the skill.
 Public presentations
 • Give people on your team who focus on tasks that are important but under-recognized or misunderstood an opportunity to explain their work to their colleagues.

-Chapter 8: Results: Things you can do to get stuff done together – faster
+# Results: Things you can do to get stuff done together – faster
 • The ultimate goal of Radical Candor is to achieve results collaboratively that you could never achieve.
 With Radical Candor the team has a developed self-correcting quality whereby most problems are solved before you are even aware of them.